Fertility awareness: Other techniques

 Ovulation predictor kits can detect imminent ovulation from the concentration of luteinizing hormone (LH) in a woman's urine.
 A positive ovulation predictor kit result is usually followed by ovulation within 12–36 hours.

 Saliva microscopes, when correctly used, can detect ferning structures in the saliva that precede ovulation.
 Ferning is usually detected beginning three days before ovulation, and continuing until ovulation has occurred.
 During this window, ferning structures occur in cervical mucus as well as saliva.

 Computerized fertility monitors, such as Lady-Comp, are available under various brand names.
 These monitors may use BBT-only systems, they may analyze urine test strips, they may use symptothermal observations, they may monitor the electrical resistance of saliva and vaginal fluids, or a combination of any of these factors.

 A symptohormonal method of fertility awareness method developed at Marquette University uses the ClearBlue Easy fertility monitor to determine the fertile window.
 The monitor measures estrogen and LH to determine the peak day.
-This method is also applicable during postpartum, breastfeeding, and perimenopause, and requires less abstinence than other fertility awareness method methods.
+This method is also applicable during postpartum, breastfeeding, and perimenopause, and requires less abstinence than other fertility awareness methods.
 Some couples prefer this method because the monitor reading is objective and is not affected by sleep quality as basal body temperature can be.